 Candidate rediscovery tools ensure valuable re-engagement opportunities.
 Recruiters can instantly access a pool of talent already existing within their ATS database.
 Utilising automation to screen previous job applicants at the start of a new job requisition.
 Delivering previous talent for new opportunities to maximise brand and candidate engagement.

 Automation enables recruiters to make data-backed decisions.
 The reason to hire is supported by results derived from automation tools.
 A mass number of job applications can accumulate for any given role, recruitment automation can process these applications fast and efficiently to provide the suggested job matching candidates to the recruiter.
-Rather than review every all job applications manually, recruiters can now review matching candidates to ensure they met the job requirements.
-In order to help support the reason to hire with statistical backed evidence.
+Rather than reviewing all job applications manually, recruiters can now review matching candidates to ensure they meet the job requirements.
+In order to help support the reason to hire with statistically backed evidence.

 4. Reduce the risk of bias